mozilla-services/socorro/docs/databasetabledesc.rst

 extensions
 ----------

 Contains information on add-ons installed in the user's application.
 Currently linked to reports via a synthetic report_id (this will be fixed to be UUID in some future release).
 Data is partitioned by date_processed into weekly partitions, so include a filter on date_processed in every query hitting this table.
 Has zero to several rows for each crash.
+This is used by correlations.

 Data in this table comes from the processors.